 The Court is granted the power to vary orders for maintenance and distinction should be made between an order that is entered into with consent by both parents and one that is not.
 This is usually confused or ignored during the filing of this application in Court and such application may be dismissed.
 (Further discussion is found in Handbook on Family Law Practice in Malaysia by Dato Chris Chin & Dato Fion Wong)

 Situations That May Justified A Variation for Children Maintenance

-Material Change in Circumstances The party making application to vary child maintenance Order has to prove to the court that there is a material change in circumstances such as change in financial standing.
-This is when the person who makes or contributes to the children maintenance is faced with reduction or loss of income.
-Situation like this is a regular scene during the pandemic when the unemployment rate spikes up to an unprecedented rate as most of the businesses were affected from the global impact of Covid-19.
-However, this does not mean that the person who suffered lost of income is able to escape from the obligation to maintain the Children.
+Material Change in Circumstances The party making an application to vary child maintenance Order has to prove to the court that there is a material change in circumstances such as a change in financial standing.
+This is when the person who makes or contributes to the children maintenance is faced with a reduction or loss of income.
+A situation like this is a regular scene during the pandemic when the unemployment rate spikes up to an unprecedented rate as most of the businesses were affected by the global impact of Covid-19.
+However, this does not mean that the person who suffered the loss of income is able to escape from the obligation to maintain the Children.
 The Judge will look into such circumstances on a case-to-case basis by taking into consideration both the parents financial means and the needs of the children.
 There are many other situations that may justify a material change in circumstances.
-If you are facing a challenging in paying or receiving Children Maintenance, speak to us.
+If you are facing challenges in paying or receiving Children Maintenance, speak to us.